 About 1 hour from Amsterdam sits the beautiful, old town of Den Haag (also referred to as ‘The Hague’).
 It’s one of the most interesting day trips you can take from Amsterdam city.

 Den Haag is the third largest city the in the Netherlands, but it doesn’t have the huge crazy city atmosphere.
-It’s a relaxed place to be and very safe.
+It’s a relaxed place to be for a weekend trip from Amsterdam and very safe.
 It is the city where the royal family lives, and where the government functions.

 You can get around the city very easily.
 Public transportation is awesome, bikes are widely used, and walking is also encouraged.
 You can spend time walking through cobbled streets looking at the amazing, historic architecture of the city.
 While exploring, keep an eye out for little historic courtyards called hofjes.
 They used to be almshouses, and it is fun to peek inside.